Commitments

 Description:

-UNICEF's Data governance Fit for Children Programme and the Responsible Data for Children (RD4C) initiative propose a project to advance current practices around the use of data for and about children before, during, and after humanitarian crises; and to meaningfully engage youth on questions around how their data is used, particularly through data technologies like AI, to obtain a social license for stakeholders to operate and manage their data.
+UNICEF's Data Governance Fit for Children Programme and the UNWDF Commitment to Data Coalition propose a project to advance current practices around the use of data for and about children by meaningfully engage youth on the responsible use of their data, particularly through data technologies like AI, to design systems and programmes that align with their rights and obtain a social license for stakeholders to handle their data.

-The project vision will be achieved through the following six objectives:
+The project vision will be achieved through the following objectives:

-1. Selecting humanitarian contexts: Through UNICEF’s Country Offices (COs), select a few diverse contexts across regions that have undergone humanitarian crises and/or are prone to new ones.
+1. Selecting contexts: Through UNICEF’s Country Offices (COs), select a few diverse contexts across regions incl. fragile contexts and identifying youth groups.

-4. Synthesizing youth’s insights into a practical guidance: Use the inputs from the engagements to develop recommendations that can allow stakeholders handling children’s data from those contexts to understand and address the expressed needs and expectations.
+3. Synthesising and scaling: Use the inputs from the engagements to develop a practical guidance with recommendations that can allow stakeholders handling children’s data from the selected and similar contexts to understand and address the expressed needs and expectations.
+The agile methodology will be disseminated as an open-access toolkit that can be adapted and scaled.

 Through an online platform and additional virtual meetings, the team will seek to sustain an ongoing conversation with youth participants to ensure they have a voice as the work develops into material for policymakers and tech companies.
 Participants will have the ability to further reflect on the analysis of their remarks and indicate if there are any further additions or revisions they would like to see made.
 The team may also use the platform to provide surveys, particularly to seek their perspectives and evaluation of the progress made by stakeholders towards aligning with their preferences.
 The team will also monitor which recommendations have been embedded in government and other stakeholders’ frameworks, policies, guidance and systems; and will advocate for the adoption of the specialised model where needed.
 The practical guidance and the prototype tool will be accompanied by papers, policy reports, workshop summaries, and other material to raise awareness on youth preferences and keep stakeholders accountable of the progress in their contexts.